leonlevitate/CV-Resume/README.md

 **ORBUS SOFTWARE** (May 2017 to Apr 2019)
 **Consultancy Operations Manager**

 - _**Operations Management**_ - Implemented strategic improvements and created processes for resource management, collaboration, and detailed reporting.
-Worked cross functionally with Software Developers, and Business teams,
+Worked cross functionally with Software Developers, and Business teams.

-- _**Deployment Project Manager**_ - On-boarded 100+ clients per year and interacted with them regarding project plans, timelines, and task dependencies.
+- _**Deployment Project Manager**_ - On-boarded 100+ clients per year and interacted with them to actively manage project plans, timelines, and task dependencies.

-- _**People Management**_ - Line Managed a team of 10 Consultants, and took ownership of engagement planning and utilisation metrics, consistently hitting client SLA’s and department KPI’s
+- _**People Management**_ - Line Managed a team of 10 Consultants, and took ownership of engagement planning and utilisation metrics, consistently hitting client SLA’s and department KPI’s.

 ---